 Non-opioid medications do not contain an opioid, which allow the patient to avoid the negative effects of taking an opioid medication.

 In most cases, opioid medication should be avoided, as evidenced by the current opioid addiction epidemic in the U.S. Though sometimes necessary when treating severe pain and following surgery, opioid medications are not suitable for reducing all types of pain.
-In some cases, opioids can actually increase the perceived intensity of pain.
+Additionally, in some cases, opioids can actually increase the perceived intensity of pain.

 Non-Opioid Pain Medications